mlivesu/cinolib/README.md

-# cinolib
+# CinoLib
-A generic programming header only C++ library for processing polygonal and polyhedral meshes.
-CinoLib supports surface meshes made of triangles, quads or general polygons as well as volumetric meshes made of tetrahedra, hexahedra or general polyhedra.
+CinoLib is a generic programming header only C++ library for processing polygonal and polyhedral meshes.
+It supports surface meshes made of triangles, quads or general polygons as well as volumetric meshes made of tetrahedra, hexahedra or general polyhedra.

 A distinctive feature of the library is that all supported meshes inherit from a unique base class that implements their common traits, permitting to deploy algorithms that operate on _abstract_ meshes that may be any of the above.
-This allows to implement algorithms just once and run them on any possible mesh, thus avoiding code duplication and reducing the debugging effort.
+This allows to implement algorithms just once and run the same code on any possible mesh, thus avoiding code duplication and reducing the debugging effort.

 <p align="center"><img src="cinolib_rep_image.png" width="500"></p>

-## Usage
+## Getting started
 CinoLib is header only.
 It does not need to be installed, all you have to do is to clone the repo with
 ```
 git clone https://github.com/mlivesu/cinolib.git
 ```
 and include in your C++ application the header files you need.
-While for very small projects this could already be done by directly calling the compiler via command line with the `-I` option, it is strongly suggested to rely on a building system that can also handle optional external dependencies, compilation flags and symbols.
-CinoLib supports CMake, which is the standard the facto.
+For very small projects this could already be done by instructing the compiler on where to find the library sources, with the `-I` option.
+For more convoluted projects it is suggested to rely on a building system such as CMake, that can also handle optional external dependencies and compilation flags or symbols.

 ## Build a sample project (with CMake)
 Here is an example of a toy program that reads a triangle mesh and displays it on a window